diogro/expressionVariance-manuscript/main.md

 ## Data sources

 We selected 57 human RNA-seq studies with large sample sizes from the public gene expression repositories recount3 [@Wilks2021-uj] and Expression Atlas [@Papatheodorou2020-dn].
-Because we are interested in population-level variation of gene expression, we exclude single-cell studies and focus only on studies derived from tissue samples.
+Because we are interested in population-level variation of gene expression, we exclude single-cell studies and use studies derived from tissue samples.
 We only used studies for which raw read count data was available, and for which we could parse the metadata for batch effects.
 We use studies to refer to independent data sets, which could have been generated by the same consortium.
 For example, the GTEx data are separated by tissue, and we refer to each tissue as a separate study.
 We divide our studies into three categories depending on their origin: GTEx, TCGA, and Miscellaneous.